 I am a Certified Financial Planner ® practitioner, who has both asked client questions and has been asked questions from a financial planner as a client.
 I can appreciate the emotional aspect that arises from either side and realize the importance of acknowledging it.

 Successful financial advisors or planners do not focus solely on questions like “What will be your monthly living expenses in retirement?”
-This process needs to be more nuanced and respect the idea that finances come with a lot of emotional baggage.
+Conversations need to be more nuanced, with respect for each client’s feelings toward and experiences with money.

 These emotions come into full force for some clients when there is extreme stock market volatility, such as the market reactions to the COVID-19 pandemic.

 The following are 11 questions financial planners should consider when speaking to clients.